One Method to Solve all Stock Problems on LeetCode

 ?
 Because it aligns with the semantics:

-When you start buying stocks, what is your initial "state"?
-It should be from day 0, with no transactions yet, so the maximum number of transactions k
+When you start buying stocks, what is the initial "state"?
+It should be from day 0, with no transactions made yet, so the maximum number of transactions k

 should be max_k

 .
-As the "state" progresses and you make transactions, the upper limit k
+As the "state" progresses and you make transactions, the upper limit of transactions k

 Of course, since the range of k

-is small here, you can also avoid using a for loop and simply list out all cases for k = 1
+values is small here, you could also avoid using a for loop and simply enumerate all cases for k = 1

 and k = 2